JennEYoon/ecg-wearable/README.md

 AI for wearable ECG prototype - quantified health

-Repo for experiments with augmented data sets
+Repo for experiments with data augmentation for wearable ecg device.